 Being a community of learners extends to our families as well, and you are invited to participate in the many community events that Temple Israel Center has to offer.

-We all join together for dinner from 6:30-7:00 pm to socialize and connect in a relaxed environment, and then enjoy specialized programming from 7:00-8:00 pm each week.
+Join friends for an optional dinner from 6:30-7:00 pm to socialize and connect in a relaxed environment, and then enjoy specialized teen programming from 7:00-8:00 pm each week with our Clergy and Educators.
+We’ll conclude by joining with the community for evening minyan from 8:00-8:15 pm.

 Gesher or “bridge” is our brand new 7th grade program that enables learners to deepen connections with friends as they build a bridge to Jewish learning as teens, exploring Judaism through a whole new lens.